On the statistical theory of self-gravitating collisionless dark matter flow: high order kinematic and dynamic relations: Dynamic relations on large scales

-So far, we have considered only kinematic relations, i.e. relations between correlation/structure functions of the same order (same \textit{p} in Fig. \ref{fig:2}).
-However, dynamic relations between correlation functions of different orders can only be determined from the dynamic evolution of velocity field, as shown in this and next sections.
+So far, we have considered only kinematic relations, that is, the relations between correlation functions of the same order (the same order \textit{p} in Fig. \ref{fig:2}).
+However, the dynamic relations between correlation functions of different orders (different \textit{p} in Fig. \ref{fig:2}) contain key information on the dynamics of dark matter flow and the connections between velocity and density fields.
+In this section, we will focus on the dynamic relations that can only be determined from the dynamic evolution of the velocity field.

-The basic dynamics of self-gravitating collisionless flow (SG-CFD) follows from the collisionless Boltzmann equations (CBE), where the Jeans' equations on different order can be systematically constructed \citep{Mo:2010-Galaxy-formation-and-evolution}.
-However, the closure problem is well known for Jeans' equations which are not self-closed.
+The basic dynamics of self-gravitating collisionless flow (SG-CFD) follows from the collisionless Boltzmann equations (CBE), where the Jeans equations of different order can be systematically constructed \citep{Mo:2010-Galaxy-formation-and-evolution}.
+However, the closure problem is well known for Jeans' equations, which are not self-closed.
 The self-closed system of dynamic equations must be introduced on small and large scales, respectively.
 These dynamic equations are subsequently converted into the dynamic relations between correlation functions of different orders.
-This section focus on the dynamics on large scale.
-Section \ref{sec:7} focus on the dynamics on small scale.
+This section focuses on the dynamics on large scales.
+Section \ref{sec:7} focuses on the dynamics on small scales.